 - Carefully seal all but the primary entry points.
 This will keep critters from sneaking in by an alternate route.

 - Install an exclusionary device at each primary entrance.
-These devices function as one-way doors, allowing the critter to leave, but be unable to get back in.
+Remember, these one-way doors keep the bats from getting back in.